ph4r05/ledger-app-monero-1.42-vuln/ledger_monero_vuln02.md

 ## Requirements

 - Connected Ledger, entered PIN, selected Monero app.
-    - Usually when sending transaction, setting up the Monero wallet.
+    - Usually when sending a transaction, setting up the Monero wallet.
-    - If master view key was not exported, then the scenario happens with each blockchain scanning.
+    - If the master view key was not exported, then the scenario happens with each blockchain scanning.

 ## Impact

 - No user confirmation is required to mount the attack.
-- User is not notified about transaction being in progress, no error is shown, display does not change.
+- The user is not notified about the transaction being in progress.
+No error is shown.
+The display does not change.
-- User has no chance to notice his master spend key was extracted.
+- The user has no chance to notice his master spend key was extracted.
-- PoC works for updated Ledger monero app.
+- PoC works for the updated Ledger Monero app.
 The exploitation is possible from the initial protocol deployment date.
 User spend keys could have been silently exfiltrated without users knowing.
 There is no way to tell whether this attack was executed in the wild.
-- Existing spend keys should be thus considered leaked and not secure to use.
+- Existing spend keys should thus be considered leaked and not secure to use.
-- Ledger monero app currently does not support changing the BIP-44 derivation path for Monero master key derivation, thus users are currently not able to use Ledger to store Monero securely if they used it with the Monero before.
+- Ledger Monero app currently does not support changing the BIP-44 derivation path for Monero master key derivation, thus users are currently not able to use Ledger to store Monero securely if they used it with the Monero before.

 ## Observations

 - Scalars / points can be used interchangeably in the protocol.
 This *type confusion* is a significant vulnerability.
-Especially when attacker manages to obtain known plaintext-ciphertext pair, that can be then later used in both contexts (scalar, point).
+Especially when the attacker manages to obtain known plaintext-ciphertext pair, which can then later be used in both contexts (scalar, point).
-Knowing the plaintext value is important for computation of `Hs(P||0)` and `c*P` elimination.
+Knowing the plaintext value is important for the computation of `Hs(P||0)` and `c*P` elimination.

-- When the view key is extracted (for faster blockchain scanning), the plaintext-ciphertext pair cannot be prevented for scalars, as attacker knows `a` and can use `a_placeholder` to make Ledger compute scalars with `a`.
+- When the view key is extracted (for faster blockchain scanning), the plaintext-ciphertext pair cannot be prevented for scalars, as the attacker knows `a` and can use `a_placeholder` to make Ledger computes scalars with `a`.
 E.g., `monero_apdu_derive_secret_key(deriv, idx, a)` can be used to construct scalar plaintext-ciphertext pair.

-- `mlsag_sign` is important for all attacks as it returns unencrypted scalar value from originally encrypted scalar inputs.
-It is used as an decryption oracle.
+- `mlsag_sign` is important for all attacks as it returns an unencrypted scalar value from originally encrypted scalar inputs.
+It is used as a decryption oracle.

 # Countermeasures

-To make the protocol secure against mentioned family of attacks the aforementioned weak spots have to be eliminated.
+To make the protocol secure against the mentioned family of attacks the aforementioned weak spots have to be eliminated.

 ## Remove simple scalar functions

 As correctly proposed by the Ledger, removing `sc_sub()` and `sc_add()` helps significantly.
-As demonstrated in the previous report, attacker can construct many usable scalar values that can be later used in the attack.
+As demonstrated in the previous report, the attacker can construct many usable scalar values that can be later used in the attack.

 Note that `sc_sub()` can be emulated just with `sc_add()` as it holds that: